SimranChadda/HR-Analytics-/README.md

 This is a real-time challenge coming from HR Pinali Mandalia and founder Dhaval Patel from AtliQ Technologies.

 # Project Goal
-The job was to create a dashboard in Power BI that could analyze data to help HR automate tasks instead of manually going through attendance spreadsheets for hours.
+The job was to create a dashboard in Power BI that could analyze 3 months of data to help HR automate tasks instead of manually going through attendance spreadsheets for hours.

 # Requirements from HR